ivan1993spb/snake-server/README.md

 ## Installation

 There are many options to get Snake-Server.
-You can download server binary, build server from source or pull server docker image.
+You can download the server binary, build the server from the source or pull the server docker image.
 See below.

 ### Download and install binary